DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 >
 > At the end of each hour that a player is infested by the tree’s roots, they must succeed on a DC 17 Constitution saving throw or take 1d6 necrotic damage.
 Their hit point maximum is reduced by an amount equal to the necrotic damage.
 This reduction lasts until the player finishes a long rest, and the player dies if this effect reduces their hit point maximum to 0.
 ## J5d.
 The Druidic Guards
 Immediately after the ritual begins, the two **druid assailants** and two **berserkers** work to prevent the players and Muriel from approaching the statue, by force if necessary.
 If she hasn’t already, Ludmilla retreats to the ritualists’ circle as soon as combat breaks out.
 As she does, she uses her action to create a *shroud of mist* with a 60-foot radius around the statue to cover her retreat.
-(See [[#J5e.
-The Shroud of Mist]] below.)
+(See [[Arc J - The Stolen Gem#The Shroud of Mist|The Shroud of Mist]] below.)
 She then uses her bonus action to summon her **shroud of shadows*** (see below).
 <br>

 ![[Yester Hill Layout (Presentation) (1).png]]